corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization-default-evolution.md

 {{< /tabs >}}

-For this to work we have had to add a new constructor that allows nodes with the class at version B to create an instance from serialised form of that class from an older version, in this case version A as per our example above.
-A sensible default for the missing value is provided for instantiation of the non null property.
+For this example to work, it adds a new constructor.
+The constructor allows nodes that have the class at version B to create an instance from the serialized form of that class in an older version (version A).
+The example provides A sensible default for the missing value is provided for instantiation of the non-null property.

 {{< note >}}
-The `@DeprecatedConstructorForDeserialization` annotation is important, this signifies to the serialization framework that this constructor should be considered for building instances of the object when evolution is required.
+The `@DeprecatedConstructorForDeserialization` annotation indicates to the serialization framework that it should use that constructor to build instances of the object when evolution is required.
+If the annotation indicates an order of precedence, it passes an integer parameter (see example below).

-Furthermore, the integer parameter passed to the constructor if the annotation indicates a precedence order, see the discussion below.

 {{< /note >}}
-As before, instances of the class at version A will be able to deserialize serialized forms of example B as it will simply treat them as if the property has been removed (as from its perspective, they will have been).
+As with nullable properties, instances of the class at version A can deserialize serialized forms of `example B`.
+It treats them as if the property has been removed.

-### Constructor Versioning
+### Constructor versioning

-If, over time, multiple non nullable properties are added, then a class will potentially have to be able to deserialize a number of different forms of the class.
-Being able to select the correct constructor is important to ensure the maximum information is extracted.
+If you add multiple non-nullable properties over time, then a class may need to deserialize several forms of the class.
+Select the correct constructor to maximize information extraction.

 Consider this example: